SANDALBOYZ/shop/README.md

 ## Developing

-Install dependencies with `yarn`. `yarn dev` to run locally!
+- Install dependencies with `yarn`. `yarn dev` to run locally!
 Don't forget to fill out your `.env` file.
+- `yarn storybook` to start storybook.

 ## Deploying